Nachtalb/nicotine-plugin-core/docs/source/index.rst

          """Say hello to the world."""
          self.window_log(self.config.hello_text)

-with this code you already have a working plugin that will open a window and print "Hello World!" in it when running /hello in the chat.
+With this code, you already have a working plugin that will open a window and print "Hello World!" in it when running /hello in the chat.

-As you can also see I added a ease of use class :class:`npc.BaseConfig` that will help you to manage your configuration.
-This class will automatically create the corresponding ``settigns`` and ``metasettings`` configurations needed for Nicotine+.
-It's also typed, so while you use :func:`npc.TextArea`, :func:`npc.Int` or any other field you get the correct type such as ``str``, ``int`` in this case.
+As you can also see, I added an ease-of-use class :class:`npc.BaseConfig` that will help you to manage your configuration.
+This class will automatically create the corresponding ``settings`` and ``metasettings`` configurations needed for Nicotine+.
+It's also typed, so while you use :func:`npc.TextArea`, :func:`npc.Int`, or any other field, you get the correct type such as ``str``, ``int`` in this case.

 .. warning::

-   It's imporant to say though if you want to change the configuration programatically you must use :meth:`npc.BaseConfig.apply` to persist the changes.
-By default Nicoitne+ will ignore configuration changes made through code. :meth:`npc.BaseConfig.apply` will make sure that the changes updated behind the scenes in the Nicotine+.
+   It's important to note that if you want to change the configuration programmatically, you must use :meth:`npc.BaseConfig.apply` to persist the changes.
+By default, Nicotine+ will ignore configuration changes made through code. :meth:`npc.BaseConfig.apply` will make sure that the changes are updated behind the scenes in Nicotine+.

-I strongly recommend that you strongly type your code using `mypy <https://mypy.readthedocs.io/en/stable/>`_.
+I strongly recommend that you type your code using `mypy <https://mypy.readthedocs.io/en/stable/>`_.
-This will help you to avoid many errors and make your code more robust.
+This will help you avoid many errors and make your code more robust.
-Of course this packge is fully typed.
+Of course, this package is fully typed.

-Check out :class:`npc.BasePlugin` for more information on how to create a plugin :func:`npc.command` for more information on how to create commands.
+Check out :class:`npc.BasePlugin` for more information on how to create a plugin and :func:`npc.command` for more information on how to create commands.

 Update Feature
 --------------

-Additionally to the default `PLUGININFO` file information that Nicotine+ wants from you (that would be the ``name``, ``version``, ``author``, ``description``) you can also provide ``prefix`` and ``repository``.
-The ``prefix`` will be added to all commands of the plugin.
-To preven conflicts with other plugins.
+In addition to the default `PLUGININFO` file information that Nicotine+ requires from you (that would be the ``name``, ``version``, ``author``, ``description``), you can also provide ``prefix`` and ``repository``.
+The ``prefix`` will be added to all commands of the plugin to prevent conflicts with other plugins.

 The ``repository`` is a link to the repository of the plugin.
-If this is given the plugin will automatically check and notify the user if there is a new version available.
+If this is given, the plugin will automatically check and notify the user if there is a new version available.

 .. note::

-    As of now this library only supports Github repositories.
-It will not check other resources such as Gitlab or Bitbucket for updates.
+    As of now, this library only supports GitHub repositories.
+It will not check other resources such as GitLab or Bitbucket for updates.

 Requirements
 ------------

-This package requires python 3.9 or higher.
+This package requires Python 3.9 or higher.

 .. toctree::
     :hidden: